bbenedict/bbenedict/100days.md

 ## day 2

-It's time for my next programmng assignment from [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning).
+It's time for my next programming assignment from [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning).
 "Now you will implement the cost function and gradient for the neural network".
 I completed the cost function today and will tackle the gradient next.
 There is a HUGE difference in learning between auditing the course versus doing all the programing exercises.
 The course is taught by [Andrew Ng](https://www.andrewng.org/), who is an Adjunct Professor from Stanford.
 I highly recommend this course and Professor Ng.
 I am also doing all my assignments in MATLAB using [MathWorks](https://www.mathworks.com/), which is another interesting online development environment.

 ## day 3